Senior business leaders are paid big bucks to make the toughest decisions.

 Sadly, I have seen a lot of seemingly arbitrary decision-making by companies.
-And when this happens, when decisions are made and reversed as management teams come and go, it signals one thing to me.
+And when this happens, when marketing decisions and strategies are developed and reversed as management teams come and go, it signals one thing to me.
 There is no conviction in the decision-making.

-So where does conviction come from?
+So where does decision-making conviction come from?
 I’d like to make the case it comes from:

 - Knowing what business you are in from a consumer lens, and